Undignified - On Letting Down Your Guard (Focus 4 of 4)

 Beloved | Song of Solomon's Lover Speaks to You

-The Song of Songs is a love poem.
-It has always been read, whether by Jewish rabbis, by Christian mystics, by ordinary people across centuries, as more than a poem about two humans.
+It has always been read, whether by it's earliest teachers in Judaism, by Christian theologians, or by ordinary people across centuries, as more than a poem about two humans.
 It is a picture of the way God pursues, delights in, and desires to be close to his people.
+It's about the way God loves each one of us.
+It's about how God feels about you.

 After you've read, let everyone share their response to this: